Ol' Buffalo Beekeeping Page

 Nucs are for pick up in Cedar City, Utah or local delivery only.
 They will not be shipped directly to you.

-So, the bottom line is that I can't guarantee that I'll have nucs for sale in the Spring.
+I can't always guarantee that I'll have nucs for sale in the Spring.
 If you're willing to risk not having bees at all, contact me in March or April when I'll have a better idea whether I'll have some nucs.

 There are some other good Utah vendors of bee packages, nucs, and queens listed at the Utah Beekeepers' Association website.
-If you want Utah-raised bees, you might try Rob Brinkerhoff in Kanab (435-644-8192), Casey Lofthouse in Hurricane (435-467-2787), or Mel Taylor in Santa Clara (435-673-5340 or 435-668-6492).
+If you want Utah-raised bees, you might try Rob Brinkerhoff in Kanab (435-644-8192) or Mel Taylor in Santa Clara (435-673-5340 or 435-668-6492).
 Although they don't sell Utah-reared bees, IFA and CAL Ranch are also reported to be a good place to order, because they seem to be good bees and you pay a lot less for shipping than if you order directly from a distant vendor.

 • Upon arriving home with your bees, place the nuc box in the exact spot and in the same orientation as you will put the hive.
 Remember that bees orient to the spot you place them so if the nuc is placed in one spot for a few hours and then moved to a hive location in a different spot, the bees will be homeless when they don't find the hive.